 Creativity from Frustration

 Heard had big musical ideas, yet his role as a beat keeper kept those dreams muted.
-Frustrated by bandmate’s creative suppression, he went solo in 1984.
+Frustrated by a bandmate’s creative suppression, he went solo in 1984.
 With some savings from his government job, he purchased a Roland JUNO-60 and a TR-909.
 A few days later, Heard constructed a soulful sound that overflowed with textural nuance.
 He unknowingly created a template for deep house and wrote three enduring pieces of music in the process.

 Starkly beautiful, “Can You Feel It” is one of the most iconic pieces of 20th-century dance music.
 The track’s beauty lies in its simplicity.
 The bounce of the hollowed-out bassline rattled the speakers became a hallmark of Heard’s work.
 A smooth three-chord synth line, the notes were elegantly clustered in a nod to his jazz training.
 Of course, there’s also the hypnotic thump of the kick drum.
 The “Can You Feel It” track is both hopeful and wistful.